Bhavesh083/Angular-Learnings/README.md

 extra notes:-

-Typescript shorthand syntax for creating object:- simply pass public parameters to constructor inside class, it automatically creates variable and assign value when object is created.
+-Typescript shorthand syntax for creating object:- -simply pass public parameters to constructor inside class, it automatically creates variable and assign value when object is created.
+-Basically, a pure function is a function that only receives arguments, calculates a result (that is always the same for the same arguments), and returns that result.
+ Reducer is a pure function.